rimi-itk/loop-profile/README.md

 ```

 ## Apache Solr
-If you have an Apache Solr on your local dev environment you should name the core: _loop_stg_ for seamless integration.
+If you have an Apache Solr on your local dev environment you should name the core: 'loop_stg' for seamless integration.

 ## Setting up LOOP